lzl124631x/LeetCode/leetcode/1494. Parallel Courses II/README.md

 <pre><strong>Input:</strong> n = 5, dependencies = [[2,1],[3,1],[4,1],[1,5]], k = 2
 <strong>Output:</strong> 4
 <strong>Explanation:</strong> The figure above represents the given graph.
-In this case one optimal way to take all courses is: take courses 2 and 3 in the first semester and take course 4 in the second semester, then take course 1 in the third semester and finally take course 5 in the fourth semester.
+In the first semester, you can take courses 2 and 3 only since you cannot take more than two per semester.
+In the second semester, you can take course 4.
+In the third semester, you can take course 1.
+In the fourth semester, you can take course 5.
 </pre>

 <p><strong>Example 3:</strong></p>